FiveLeavesLeft/WyzeCameraLiveStream/README.md

 The hack modifies LD_LIBRARY_PATH and provides an alternative libimp.so.

-On V2 cameras, 'install.sh' wraps /system/init/app_init.sh
+On V2 cameras, install.sh wraps /system/init/app_init.sh

-On V3 cameras, 'install.sh' wraps /configs/wyze_hack.sh
+On V3 cameras, install.sh wraps /configs/wyze_hack.sh

-'install.sh' creates the directory /configs/stream_hack and puts the alternative vesion of libimp.so there.
+install.sh creates the directory /configs/stream_hack and puts the alternative vesion of libimp.so there.